Web Analytics

 Softube Tube-Tech CL 1B - Best Mastering Compressor Plugin

-Tube-Tech CL 1B from Softube is a favorite among many professional engineers for its warm, tube-based compression.
+Softube Tube-Tech CL 1B is a favorite among many professional engineers for its warm, tube-based compression.
 It’s particularly effective on vocals, providing smooth, musical compression that enhances the natural character of the voice.

 Final Thoughts